top of page

 Double click the X,

-then click the bar at bottom left and when excel worksheet comes up, hit on home and then over to find and hit on it.
+then click the item appearing at top right and if it goes away then hit on the arrow top right with line below it and when excel worksheet comes up, hit on home and then over to find and hit on it.
 In box that comes up put in last name.
 May have to do this more than once if a name was used in the first name column.
 Top row has been frozen so may have to hit on spaces below to find person you are looking for.
 If you pull up the excel sheet you can save it on your computer and then make changes.
 Let us know what needs to be added or changed.
 262-763-7616

 Anchor 18

-The City and Town personnel updated an agreement the Cemetery Board had with them in 2015.
+The City and Town personnel updated an agreement the Cemetery Board had with them from 2015 to 2021.
 Various items in the update were not 100% agreeable with the Cemetery Board Members.
 We have revised the Contract presented and are now awaiting a meeting to discuss the revision with City and Town representatives.
 Part of our revision has to do with working with approvals of the City Council and Town Board for certain items as opposed to dealing only with personnel.
 Our revisions follows.
 It may change after the needed meeting.

 WHISPERS 2023